 Format Overview

-The system expects a column-based file with:
+The system expects a column-based csv file

 Column Definitions

-Column | Field Name | Required | Description |
+Field Name | Required column | Description |

-1 | Sample name | Yes | Unique identifier for the sample.
+SampleName/SampleBagName | Yes | Unique identifier for the sample/sample bag.
 This is the only required field. |

-2 | Plant name | No | Optional identifier, often used for plot/plant combinations |
+PlantName | Yes | Optional identifier, often used for plot/plant combinations |

-3 | Plot | No | Plot ID (can be used with plant number to structure names) |
+Plot | No | Plot ID (can be used with plant number to structure names) |

-4 | PlantNumber | No | Plant number within the plot |
+PlantNumber | No | Plant number within the plot |

 Value | Meaning |

-1, Y, YES | Marker is assigned to the sample |
+1, Y, YES | Test is assigned to the sample |

-0, N, NO | Marker is not assigned |
+0, N, NO | Test is not assigned |

-(blank) | Marker is not assigned (default) |
+(blank) | Test is not assigned (default) |

 Behavior Notes

 Plate and Well are optional.
-If they are missing, you can still add them in the Samples view
+If they are missing, you can still add them in the Samples view (via actions in a semi-automated way)

+The sample name must be unique within the order.
 If a sample with the same name already exists, uploading a CSV with that name will update the existing sample.

 You can download a current CSV of your samples at any time, make changes in a spreadsheet tool, and re-upload it.